Is Antwerp affordable?

 It is a Roman Catholic cathedral in Antwerp, Belgium.
 Today’s see of the Diocese of Antwerp was started in 1352 and, although the first stage of construction was ended in 1521.
 Free of charge and wonderful to explore.

-The Christmas Markets in Belgium are very popular and offer all kinds of Christmas goodies and the festive season will again be celebrated with colourful Christmas trees.
+The Christmas Markets in Belgium are very popular and offer all kinds of Christmas goodies and the festive season will again be celebrated with colorful Christmas trees.

 Town Hall (Stadhuis)